linc01n/blog/source/_posts/2013-03-19-softether-on-vps.markdown

 I saw a post on [lowendtalk](http://www.lowendtalk.com/discussion/8783/softether-very-powerful-easy-to-use-multi-protocol-vpn-software) last week introducing a new piece of vpn software call SoftEther.

 ### What is [SoftEther][1]
-A Free ​Cross-platform Multi-protocol VPN program, as an academic project from [University of Tsukuba](http://www.tsukuba.ac.jp/english/).
+A Free Cross-platform Multi-protocol VPN program, as an academic project from [University of Tsukuba](http://www.tsukuba.ac.jp/english/).

 It is a single server which support SSL-VPN (HTTPS) and 6 major VPN protocols (OpenVPN, IPsec, L2TP, MS-SSTP, L2TPv3 and EtherIP).